AkashMer/Cleaning-ADL-Recordings/README.md

 This is obtained by running the following code on the output of `run_analysis()`,

-`write.table(Name of the R object used to store output of the above mentioned function, "VariableMeans.txt")`
+`write.table(Name of the R object used to store output of the above mentioned function, "VariableMeans.txt", row.names = FALSE)`

 And can be retrieved into R by using the following code,

-`VariableMeans <- read.table("VariableMeans.txt")`
+`VariableMeans <- read.table("VariableMeans.txt", header = TRUE)`

 **CodeBook.md :** Code Book describing the process of cleaning the raw data based on the specifications and provides description of variables in the tidy data set - `VariableMeans.txt`